 Multiple Employer 401(k)s

-The House bill would make it easier for unrelated employers to join together in a shared defined contribution multiple employer plan (MEP).
+The House bill would have made it easier for unrelated employers to join together in a shared defined contribution multiple employer plan (MEP).
 Currently, employers participating in so-called "open MEPs" must file individual Form 5500s, which then requires individual plan audits for participating employers if their size so warrants.

 Defined Benefit Pensions

-The House bill reduces from 62 to 59-½ the age at which workers may begin to receive defined benefit pension benefits even though they continue to work for the employer who sponsors the pension plan.
+The House bill would have reduced from 62 to 59-½ the age at which workers could begin to receive defined benefit pension benefits even though they continue to work for the employer who sponsors the pension plan.
 "This change will allow workers to reduce the hours they work and still collect their pension benefits, rather than forcing them to work for another employer or retire altogether," Klein said.